corentinmarc/monitosaur/README.md

 The CPU load is stored with an expiration of 1 hour, it permit to draw the `CPU evolution` in the main panel.
 The `evolution period drawn in the chart is configurable` and choices are: 2 minutes, 10 minutes, 30 minutes or 1 hours.

-An `alerting system` display alert messages in the right panel `Alerts` when ALERT_LOAD_THRESHOLD (set to 1) during the ALERT_DURATION_THRESHOLD (set to 2 minutes) is passed.
+An `alerting system` display alert messages in the right panel `Alerts` when ALERT_LOAD_THRESHOLD (set to 1) is passed during the ALERT_DURATION_THRESHOLD (set to 2 minutes).

 `Notifications` are also triggered by alerting system if the customer accept to use it.

+An effort has been made to have a `responsive layout` (mobile is not managed).

 ## Possible Improvements:
+### Functionnaly
 - Debounce the alerts, now it is triggering a message + notification every 10 seconds when on alert zone.
 It can be disturbing for the customer.
 - Add some configuration in the UI to set the ALERT_LOAD_THRESHOLD and the ALERT_DURATION_THRESHOLD.
-It could be useful to the customer to adapt the alerting for his need.
+It could be useful for the customer to adapt the alerting for his need.
 - Draw the evolution of other metrics, for exemple the RAM usage.

+### Technically
 - Technically, I think the stack is fine and can scale pretty well.
 A possible evolution could be to refacto the structure to have a by `domain` approach.
+- If the app grow in complexity, using `redux-saga` could help to orchestrate actions dispatch.
 - We could add tests on reducers.